RI-SE/README.1ST/README.rst

 If you are a current or former employee and would like to be added, removed or have questions please contact the author of this document (preferably via company email).
 If you are already a member of this organization, make your membership public `on this page <https://github.com/orgs/RI-SE/people>`_ to see the membership badge.

-Note that most software development projects managed by RISE shall not be hosted directly under this organization.
-This is not the right place for master thesis projects, small proof-of-concepts, and general prototype development.
+Note that most software development projects managed by RISE shall **not** be hosted directly under this organization.
+This is not the right place for master thesis projects, small proofs-of-concept, and general prototype development.
 The repositories hosted here shall all be development projects based on industry best practice in terms of quality assurance and governance.
 If you plan to make open-source software available as part of your RISE projects, please make sure you comply with the following rules:

 For repositories with a long-term maintenance plan